-Computer, network, and cloud security may be major concerns for your business, but have you considered the security of your texts?
-The truth is, text messaging isn’t secure, and can be accessed by carriers, government agencies, phone manufacturers, and hackers easily.
+You may worry about the security of your network or the cloud, but have you thought about your texts?
+The truth is text messaging isn’t secure and can be easily accessed by cellphone carriers, government agencies, phone manufacturers, and hackers.

 What Are the Security Issues With Text Messaging?

 Conventional text messaging is not a secure communication method.
 Cellphone carriers, government agencies, phone manufacturers, and hackers can gain access to your texts.

 The first security concern with text messages is that most — if not all — carriers store your SMS data on their servers.
 None of them have what’s known as “no-log” policies, which prevent the storage of any activity that passes over their networks.